 One of the latest innovations in quantum computing is the Q# programming language.
 Microsoft’s most recent push involves offering free intro courses in Q#.
 The hardware technology to make full use of this language has not yet been developed.
 However, such a language could place the company in a prominent position once the hardware catches up.

 Due in part to these advances, MSFT stock will not come cheap.
-Even on a forward basis, the P/E of 26.7 stands near S&P averages.
-Wall Street also expects average annual growth to reach 14.8%.
+Even on a forward basis, the P/E of 25 stands slightly above S&P averages.
+Wall Street also expects average annual growth to reach 14.5%.

-Dividends, have not been as impressive as some of the other quantum computing stocks at just 1.3%.
+Dividends have not been as impressive as some of the other quantum computing stocks at just 1.35%.
 Still, they have increased every year since 2010.
-With a little patience, they could soon become a large part of the profits for MSFT stock.
+With a little patience, they could soon become a large part of the profits for the owners of MSFT stock.

 MSFT stock has served as a huge software innovator.
 With its development of Q#, it will likely play a major role in quantum for years to come.
 Despite a higher P/E in recent years, quantum-driven profits for MSFT stock should grow well into the future.